-Join us for a discussion of the narratives contained within and beyond a painting, sculpture, or larger artistic program.
-In this series we will explore artistic objects and religious sites by considering the iconographic details, historical context, and larger story told when we examine the function and purpose of each object.
-These sessions are independent of one another so you may select the ones that are most relevant to your teaching.
+Educators joined us for a discussion of the narratives contained within and beyond a painting, sculpture, or larger artistic program.
+In this series we explored artistic objects and religious sites by considering the iconographic details, historical context, and larger story told when we examine the function and purpose of each object.
+These sessions were independent of one another so participants were able to select the ones most relevant to their teaching.

 Sessions and Topics